-As of the date hereof, we have not made a determination as to our PFIC status for our current taxable year or any other taxable year.
-The tests for determining PFIC status are applied annually after the close of the taxable year, and therefore our possible status as a PFIC may be subject to change.
-For example, the fair market value of our assets is expected to depend, in part, upon (a) the market value of the Ordinary Shares, and (b) the composition of our assets and income.
-Further, because the value of our goodwill may be determined based on the market value of the Ordinary Shares, a decrease in the market value of the Ordinary Shares and/or an increase in cash or other passive assets would increase the relative percentage of our passive assets.
-The application of the PFIC rules is subject to uncertainty in several respects and, therefore, no assurances can be provided that we are not a PFIC for any taxable year.
-With certain exceptions, the Ordinary Shares would be treated as stock in a PFIC with respect to a U.S. Holder if we were a PFIC at any time during a U.S. Holder's holding period in such U.S. Holder's holding period.
+The Company believes it will not be a PFIC once it commences generating revenue through the sale of motorcycles; however, we believe we were classified as a PFIC in certain taxable years prior to that, including the taxable year that included the Business Combination.
+Based on the composition of our income and assets (including goodwill), we may be classified as a PFIC in the foreseeable future.
+The tests for determining PFIC status are applied annually after the close of the taxable year, and it is difficult to predict accurately future income and assets relevant to this determination.
+The fair market value of our assets is expected to depend, in part, upon (a) the market value of our Ordinary Shares, and (b) the composition of our assets and income.
+Further, because the Company may value its goodwill based on the market value of our Ordinary Shares, a decrease in the market value of our Ordinary Shares and/or an increase in cash or other passive assets) would increase the relative percentage of its passive assets.
+The application of the PFIC rules is subject to significant factual and legal uncertainties in several respects and, therefore, no assurances can be provided that the Company is not or will not be (or that the IRS will not assert that the Company is) a PFIC for any future taxable year.
+U.S. holders should consult their tax advisors regarding the effect, if any, of these rules on the ownership of our Ordinary Shares or Public Warrants.